 Bone is a living tissue that is constantly being removed and replaced.
-Bones need normal sex hormones, calcium, vitamin D, adequate calories, proteins and weight bearing/strengthening exercise to keep them healthy.
+Bones need normal sex hormones, calcium, vitamin D, adequate calories, proteins and appropriate weight bearing/strengthening exercise to keep them healthy.

 At present it is estimated that 300,000 people in Ireland have Osteoporosis.
 One in 4 men and 1 in 2 women over 50 will develop a fracture due to Osteoporosis in their lifetime.
-The disease can affect even children.
+The disease can also affect children.